 · Online - £70

-For couples therapy, sessions are 60 or 80 minutes long and my fee is:
+For couples therapy, sessions last either 60 or 80 minutes and my fee is:

 · Tunbridge Wells - £85 / £115